-Using the full set of committee memberships for the directors of Fortune 100 firms (which I collect from annual proxy statements), I introduce a measure to capture the extent of a director’s involvement in making decisions that affect corporate policy, and I provide evidence of substantial variation in directors’ decision-making power both within and across boards.
-I also show that considering the entire range of decision-making involvement can alter the implications of tests examining the link between board composition and corporate performance.
-Specifically, I find that the extent of affiliated directors’ committee involvement is substantially and negatively associated with firm value and subsequent operating performance, and I argue that incorporating these differences in decision-making power has important implications for studies in corporate governance.
+Using the full set of committee memberships for the directors of Fortune 100 firms (which I collect from annual proxy statements), I introduce a measure to capture the extent of a director’s involvement in discussion and decisions that affect corporate policy.
+I document substantial variation in directors’ decision-making power both within and across boards, and I provide evidence that this more nuanced yet systematically available measure yields more powerful and better specified tests in examining the link between board composition, accounting performance metrics, and shareholder value.
+Overall, I argue that incorporating these differences in decision-making power has important implications for studies in corporate governance.

 Keywords: committee involvement, board committees, board of directors